20 Things Lactation Consultants Want You to Know - Baby Chick

 20. Breastfeeding is normal, it is intense, and it is beautiful.

-All in all, I tell my clients that the most important thing is to feed your baby however you choose to do that.
-Only you understand your current situation and can determine what is best for you and your child.
-Just know that you can breastfeed if you want to, that there is help available, and that you are not alone in your joy or struggles with breastfeeding.
+All in all, I tell my clients that the most important thing is to feed your baby in the way that works best for you.
+Only you understand your situation and can determine what is right for you and your child.
+Just know that you can breastfeed if you want to, that support is available, and that you are not alone in either the joyful moments or the hard ones.

 Share